 Go to a Japanese restaurant, and you are bound to enjoy shrimp and vegetables fried in tempura batter.
-Tempura is one of the best-known foods in Japanese cuisine.
+There is nothing better than biting into the crispy texture of tender vegetables.
+This recipe will have you loving how easy it is to make crispy tempura vegetables any night of the week.

 Tempura is most often served in Japanese restaurants.
-Fresh vegetables like sweet potatoes, zucchini, squash, onions, and more are deep-fried in a crispy batter.
-If you go to a Japanese restaurant and some Chinese restaurants you are bound to find tempura inspired items on the menu.
+Fresh vegetables like slices of sweet potatoes, zucchini, squash, onions, mushrooms, and more are deep-fried in a crispy batter.
+If you go to a Japanese restaurant and some Chinese restaurants you are bound to find tempura-inspired items on the menu.

 Homemade Tempura Batter